Laurentius Amrih Jinangkung

-Laurentius Amrih Jinangkung (born 18 June 1967) is an Indonesian diplomat who is currently serving as director general of international law and treaties in the foreign ministry since 2022 and ambassador to the Netherlands since 2025.
-Prior to his appointment, he served as ambassador to the Holy See and director of economic law and treaties.
+Laurentius Amrih Jinangkung (born 18 June 1967) is an Indonesian diplomat who became the ambassador to the Netherlands in 2025.
+A law graduate of the Gadjah Mada University, Jinangkung was posted as ambassador to the Holy See and director general of international law and treaties before that.

 Early life and education

 Born on 18 June 1967 in Nanggulan, Kulon Progo, Yogyakarta, Laurentius Amrih Jinangkung is the seventh of nine children born to Paulus K. Kasmodihardjo, an elementary school teacher, and Climentina Sutinem, a village nurse.
-He remembers his family's life as not being easy and recalls his father's determination to provide a good education for all his children, at least to the university level.
-His parents also instilled in their children a strong religious faith, with regular attendance at mass, family prayers, and a devotional habit of his father to visit the Marian grotto in Sendangsono every First Friday.
-The family also had a strong tolerance as they would joyfully celebrate Eid al-Fitr with their Muslim neighbors.

 Jinangkung completed his elementary and middle school education in Nanggulan before continuing to high school at Kolese de Britto in Yogyakarta.
 He then studied law at the Gadjah Mada University (UGM) in Yogyakarta in 1986, graduating in 1992.
 Although he initially aspired to be a military officer, he changed his mind at the end of his studies at UGM and chose to pursue a career in the foreign department.
 He later continued his formal education abroad, earning a master's degree in law (LL.M) from Cornell Law School in Ithaca, New York, between 1997 and 1998.
 He also completed courses at the Economic Institute at Colorado University in 1997 and a Maritime Boundary Delimitation Course at IBRU-Durham University in England in 2004.